-External and internal network penetration testing is the solution to security testing and leads to remedial actions.
+External and internal network penetration testing tests your organisation’s security and informs you on how to improve it.
 Pen tests are carried out by security companies with ethical hackers that have extensive knowledge of offensive security.
 To ensure your organisation’s security, you should choose a third-party CREST accredited cybersecurity company for pen testing.

 The penetration tests check for vulnerabilities of an organisation’s network, computers, laptops, software, wired and wireless systems, applications, cloud networks, email servers, routers, and employees.
 The scope of the test is agreed upon and includes internal and external testing.